YinLiLin/SumTool/README.md

 Impute Zscore
 -----
 For Zscore imputation, at least 6 columns should be provided in same order with the example for typed SNPs.
 No need to separate genome into chromosomes.
-The reference panel can be loaded from both plink binary file (read_plink) or VCF file (read_vcf), we recommend using phased VCF file.
+The reference panel can be loaded from both plink binary file (read_binary) or VCF file (read_vcf), we recommend using phased VCF file.
 Please note that "(..., [additive=FALSE]())" should be added when reading either plink file or VCF file.
 ```r
 # get the path of attached example data on SumTool
 ref_file_path <- system.file("extdata", "ref_geno.vcf", package = "SumTool")